kataw/kataw/test/__snapshot__/parser/expressions/await/gen/simple/async_function_fx0028x0029x007b_await_foox005cnx002ffoox002fg_x007d.md

 ✖ Invalid hexadecimal escape sequence - start: 25, end: 29
 ✖ Invalid hexadecimal escape sequence - start: 29, end: 29
 ✖ Expected a `;` - start: 29, end: 30
-✖ The parser expected to find a '}' to match the '{' token here - start: 29, end: 30
 ✖ Declaration or statement expected - start: 37, end: 39

 ```